 Avoiding Common Mistakes in Sole Trader Bookkeeping

-As a busy entrepreneur, it is easy to let bookkeeping slide down the priority list.
+As a busy entrepreneur, I find it easy to let bookkeeping slide down the priority list.
 However, accurate or complete data can prove costly, enabling poor decisions or tax penalties.
 Avoid these frequent missteps:

 Meticulously separating professional versus personal spending is non-negotiable.
 Co-mingling outflows seriously distort financial reporting.
 Audit credit card charges and bank payments monthly to reclassify if needed.